South Sudan army captures rebel-held town near Ethiopia border

 "Yesterday at around 7 a.m., the government forces entered Mai-wut County.
 They managed to dislodge us and they captured Mai-wut," said Lam Paul Gabriel.

 The government say their main aim is to take control of areas under Machar including Pagak and put an end to his movement.
-This would favor Deng Gai and his group within the government.
+This would favour Deng Gai and his group within the government.

-The fighting in South Sudan has forced millions to flee their homes, split much of the population along ethnic lines, paralyzed agriculture and cut oil production.
+The fighting in South Sudan has forced millions to flee their homes, split much of the population along ethnic lines, paralysed agriculture and cut oil production.
+(Editing by Toby Davis)